NetDem-USC/scraping/README.md

 # scraping
-R package with function for scraping pipeline in Volkswagen project
+R package with functions for scraping pipeline in Volkswagen project

+__Work in progress!__